 For a more luxurious pool experience, try the pool at the Island Shangri-La in Central!
 Space is limited so have no fear of an overcrowded pool.
 This pool is open all year (with heating in the winter) and its open space design ensures a beautiful tan for the summer.
 Grab a club sandwich and a nice, cold cocktail at the outdoor café right next to the pool for the best summer experience.

 Cost: A weekday pass is $650 and $800 on weekends and public holidays, and a yearly pass is $52,000/individual

 With unbeatable harbour side views, the Grand Hyatt’s 50-metre heated swimming pool is housed within a tropical-feeling patio oasis famed for its outdoor appeal.
 The lush garden comes complete with outdoor dining options, a 400-metre jogging path and even its own waterfall!
 Inside, the gym, spa and sauna are no less impressive, whilst you will never be short of gourmet dining and bar options.

-The Intercontinental pool is famed for the best views of HK Island from an aquatic setting.
+The InterContinental pool is famed for the best views of HK Island from an aquatic setting.
 The infinity pools allow you to float idly whilst gazing over a panoramic view of Hong Kong’s famed skyline whilst a larger 21-metre pool is set further back for more spacious swimming and sunbathing.
-The spa is world-class with a plethora of treatments to be tried and the gym ticks all your mainstream exercise needs.
+The spa is world-class with plenty of treatments to try and the gym is guaranteed to meet all your mainstream exercise needs.